 Within thirty (30) business days of receiving the written notice of the complaint, the individual investigating the complaint will respond in writing to the complainant.
 The response will summarize the course and outcome of the investigation, and identify an appropriate resolution.
 If, as a result of the investigation, it is determined that discrimination or harassment have occurred, appropriate corrective and remedial action will be taken.

-(phone), 202.526.2214 (fax), within ten (10) business days after receipt of the response.
-The Head of School, or designee, will review all relevant information and meet with the parties involved, as necessary.
-Within twenty-one (21) business days of receiving the statement of appeal, the Head of School, or designee, will respond in writing to the complainant summarizing the outcome of the appeal and any corrective or remedial action to be taken.
+(phone), within ten (10) business days after receipt of the response.
+The Principal, or designee, will review all relevant information and meet with the parties involved, as necessary.
+Within twenty-one (21) business days of receiving the statement of appeal, the Principal, or designee, will respond in writing to the complainant summarizing the outcome of the appeal and any corrective or remedial action to be taken.

-If the complainant is not satisfied with the decision from Step 2 he/she may appeal through a signed written statement to the school Board of Trustees within ten (10) business days of the receipt of the Head of School’s response.
-A statement of appeal to the Board may be submitted to the Head of School who will provide the statement to the Board.
+If the complainant is not satisfied with the decision from Step 2 he/she may appeal through a signed written statement to the school Board of Trustees within ten (10) business days of the receipt of the Principal’s response.
+A statement of appeal to the Board may be submitted to the Principal who will provide the statement to the Board.
 In an attempt to resolve the grievance, the Board shall review all relevant information and meet with the concerned parties and their representatives within thirty (30) days of the receipt of such an appeal.
 A copy of the Board's disposition of the appeal shall be sent to each concerned party within fifteen (15) business days of this meeting.

 (ph.), 202.453.6021 (fax).